-Two additional positions are being requested in the 2022 budget (excluding Police), one of which is funding from capital and one from the Building Reserve and two positions have been eliminated.
+Two additional positions were approved in the 2022 budget (excluding Police), one of which is funded from capital and one from the Building Reserve.
 There is no impact on the general levy.
-The incremental FTE requests reflect the increasing demands on City staff.
+The incremental FTE requirements reflect the increasing demands on City staff.
 The changes in the part time staff are primarily driven by movement to full time positions.